The information on this page has been developed in response to questions asked at our DLD webinar on 4 November 2020.

 - Download a set of slides (PDF) that specialists can use to talk about the changes with their teams.

 - The DLD Toolbox includes useful discussion and flowcharts to help with differential diagnosis.

 - The DLD Project provides evidence-based information for therapists, families and educators, including via the Talking DLD Podcast.

-- NAPLIC provide a range of resources and are in the process of developing an online learning package for professionals about DLD.
+- NAPLIC provide a range of resources, including an online learning package for professionals about DLD.

 - The RADLD, DLD and Me and Afasic websites provide support for children, families and professionals, as do Speech and Language UK.